 Weight Distribution

 Weight distribution is another critical factor to consider when comparing the weight of the 4Runner to other SUVs.
 The distribution of weight across the vehicle can significantly impact its stability, handling, and overall driving experience.
-Ideally, SUVs should have a balanced weight distribution to ensure optimal performance in various driving conditions.
+Ideally, SUVs should have a balanced weight distribution to ensure optimal in various driving conditions.
 An uneven weight distribution can lead to issues such as body roll, understeer, or oversteer, affecting the vehicle’s ability to respond to the driver’s inputs effectively.

 In order to visualize the weight distribution of the 4Runner compared to other SUVs, let’s take a look at the following table: